smapiot/piral/docs/specs/feed-api-specification.md

 ### Reading a Pilet

 This part is more complicated.
-In a nutshell it looks as follows:
+In a nutshell, it looks as follows:

 ```js
 function getPiletDefinition(stream, rootUrl) {